John Madejski

-Sir John Robert Madejski, OBE, DL (/məˈdeɪski/; born Robert John Hurst; 28 April 1941) is an English businessman, with commercial interests spanning property, broadcast media, hotels, restaurants, publishing and football.
+Sir John Robert Madejski (/məˈdeɪski/; born Robert John Hurst; 28 April 1941) is an English businessman, with commercial interests spanning property, broadcast media, hotels, restaurants, publishing and football.

 Madejski is the founder of the magazine which became Auto Trader and was chairman of Reading F.C., Chancellor of the University of Reading and a Deputy Lieutenant of Berkshire.
 He is a benefactor to many institutions, especially in academia, education and the arts.
 In the Sunday Times Rich List 2009 ranking of the wealthiest people in the UK he was placed 222nd with an estimated fortune of £250 million.

 Personal life

 Madejski was born Robert John Hurst on 28 April 1941, in Stoke-on-Trent, as a result of a wartime fling, being initially placed with a foster family.
 While still a baby, Hurst was moved back to his mother's home town of Reading and placed in a children's home.
 His mother later married a Second World War Polish airman, Zygmunt Madejski, with Hurst eventually coming to live with them and adopting his stepfather's surname.
 Hurst's biological father had started another family.

 Madejski has two daughters, but has never married.
 He made front-page headlines in UK tabloid newspapers in October 2004 due to his alleged romantic attachment with singer and TV star Cilla Black.
 The pair became friends due to their mutual affiliation with the Conservative Party.

 He owns a large number of luxury cars, including two Rolls-Royces, two Bentleys, four Jaguars, an AC Cobra and two Ferraris, including a red 328 which is kept in a glass case at his home.